Investigations after tourist fatally injured on Moutohorā (Whale) Island

 The Trustpower TECT Rescue Helicopter airlifted the injured person to Tauranga Hospital but they died on Friday evening.

-WorkSafe and the Department of Conservation, which administers Moutohorā Island and its tracks, are both conducting investigations into the incident.
+The Department of Conservation, which administers Moutohorā Island and its tracks, is also investigating that fatal fall.

-White Island Tours said they were co-operating fully with both investigations and would participate in any coronial enquiry if and when that occured.
+White Island Tours said they were co-operating fully with the investigations and would participate in any coronial enquiry if and when that occurred.

 The Department of Conservation has suspended all tour operations on Moutohorā Island while the investigations were ongoing.